François Mignet: Biography

 At the same time, he was commissioned to publish the diplomatic acts relating to the War of the Spanish Succession for the Collection des documents inédits.
-Only four volumes of these Négotiations were published (1835–1842), and they do not go further than the Peace of Nijmwegen; however, the introduction is celebrated, and Mignet reprinted it in his Mélanges historiques.
+Only four volumes of these Négotiations were published (1835–1842), and they do not go further than the Peace of Nijmegen; however, the introduction is celebrated, and Mignet reprinted it in his Mélanges historiques.

 Mignet was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1876.
 He died in Paris in 1884 at age 87.
 A eulogy was delivered by Victor Duruy on entering the Académie Française on 18 June 1885.